giltesa/Game-Boy-Color-USB-C-charging-kit/README.md

 ## Buying it

 I should receive the third revision of this board soon.
-If you are interested on it, let me know by [contact form](https://giltesa.com/en/contact "contact form").
+If you are interested in it, let me know by [contact form](https://giltesa.com/en/contact "contact form").

 ![Game Boy Color USB-C Charging Kit v1.3](https://giltesa.com/wp-content/uploads/2020/12/v1.3-Top.jpg)